tobbeost/hirbin/tutorial/tutorial.md

     NOM026  control  protseq/NOM026.fasta  TIGRFAM/NOM026.hmmout  mapping_results/NOM026.fastq.tab

 The headings for each column should be `name`, `group`, `reference`, `annotation` and `counts`, but the columns can be in any order.
 For more information on the input file formats, see the HirBin documentation.
-Note: Here the reads from each sample have been mapped to sample-specific referent files (per sample assembly).
+Note: Here the reads from each sample have been mapped to sample-specific reference files (per sample assembly).
 If a common reference is used, then the same file should be repeated in the reference column.

 Step 2: Unsupervised clustering (sub-binning)
 ----------------------------------------------